-The underwriting agreement provides that the underwriters must buy all of the shares of our common stock if they buy any of them.
-However, the underwriters are not required to take or pay for the shares of common stock covered by the underwriters' over-allotment option described below.
+The underwriting agreement provides that the underwriters must buy all of the shares of Series A preferred stock if they buy any of them.
+However, the underwriters are not required to take or pay for the shares of Series A preferred stock covered by the underwriters' over-allotment option described below.

-Our common stock is offered subject to a number of conditions, including:
+Our Series A preferred stock is offered subject to a number of conditions, including:

-- receipt and acceptance of our common stock by the underwriters, and - the underwriters' right to reject orders in whole or in part.
+- receipt and acceptance of our Series A preferred stock by the underwriters, and - the underwriters' right to reject orders in whole or in part.